All of our content is written by humans, not robots. Learn More

 Use a Data-Removal Service to Opt Out of Radaris

 If you’re like us and you prefer efficiency and maximum return when it comes to keeping your data safe, this might be the best method for you.
-Using a data-removal service to go about the Radaris opt-out process is faster and minimizes your online presence.
+Using a data-removal service like Optery to go about the Radaris opt-out process is faster and minimizes your online presence.

 Data-removal services make it easier to keep your data off of people-search sites because they do the work for you.
 For example, using a service like Incogni by Surfshark means it will request the removal of your personal information from hundreds of databases for you.
 And another bonus, Incogni comes with the Surfshark VPN we tested, one of our favorites.